hcornelison/cooks/_recipes/hard-boiled-eggs.md

 cooktime: 13 Minutes

 ingredients:
-- 12 eggs (or as many as you want)
+- 12 Eggs (or as many as you want)

 directions:
 - Put the eggs in the bottom of a sauce pan.